False Alarms (film): Plot

 Upon discovering Curly's ploy, Moe and Larry join the group, and a reckless escapade ensues as they race through town in Captain Ashe's newly acquired coupé.
-Their reckless driving culminates in a collision, trapping them and their companions in the vehicle.
-Amidst the chaos, a series of comedic confrontations unfold, involving Curly's love interests and a farcical physical altercation.
-As the chaos escalates, the damaged coupé becomes a source of further trouble, culminating in a chaotic pursuit by Captain Ashe and the fire crew.
-Fleeing in a Bekins van, the Stooges narrowly evade capture.
+Their reckless driving culminates in a collision that traps them and their companions in the vehicle.
+After they escape, the damaged coupé becomes a source of further trouble as it races away, driverless.
+The car finally drives onto a ramp and into the back of a Bekins truck, which the Stooges then drive away in, pursued by Captain Ashe and the fire crew.